 road at the Y-intersection (old Kapa‘a Landfill Transfer

 Station entrance), mauka of the steep drop in the road.
-The site offers a panoramic view into the "piko" of Kawainui Marsh
+The site offers a panoramic view into Kawainui Marsh. a Ramsar Wetland of International Significance,

 where one can observe in tranquility the wetland birds and marsh vegetation.
-‘Ahahui Mālama i ka Lōkahi is the curator for this newly designated State Park.
-We are planting the 12 acres with native
+‘Ahahui Mālama i ka Lōkahi is the curator for this State Park Reserve.
+We have been planting the 12 acre site with native

 KAWAINUI ESTUARY WETLAND BIRD ISLET and KAHA NATIVE LANDSCAPE RESTORATION—As part of the ‘Ahahui Mālama i ka Lōkahi